yehia67/documentation/iri/0.1/how-to-guides/set-up-a-reverse-proxy.md

     sudo nano /etc/nginx/sites-enabled/iri.conf
     ```

-2. Add the IP addresses to the `server` block directive
+2. Add the IP addresses to the `server` block directive.
+Change `ipaddress` to the IP address that you want to restrict.

     ```shell
     # Denies access from an IP address